5 Smoother project-based collaboration

 • Disadvantages:

-• It doesn’t track project-level dependencies very well, since multiple scripts probably use similar packages across them.
-Which means you can’t easily and quickly install or update all the packages your project uses, since you will probably have to go through each R script manually and install each package manually.
-You might have seen some scripts with code that looks like this at the top:
+• It doesn’t track project-level dependencies very well, since multiple scripts might use the same packages, while some might use different ones.
+This means that you can’t easily and quickly install or update all the packages used in your project.
+You will probably have to go through each R script manually and install each package manually.

 if (!require("packagename")) {